Brody Morgan: Storylines

 Brody bonds with Simone Bedford after she wins a cooking lesson with him at a charity auction.
 This leads Brody to hire Simone for a one-month trial at Salt.
 Brody helps calm Simone down when she accidentally locks them both in the store cupboard.
 Simone later admits she has feelings for Brody and they eventually begins an affair.
 Justin discovers the affair and asks Simone to back off, but Brody tells him that he loves her.
 Mason and Tori also find out about the affair.
 Ziggy later catches Brody in bed with Simone, ending their marriage.
 Ziggy moves out and her family feud with Brody and the Morgans.
 Brody and Simone go public with their relationship, which angers the Astonis, Raffy and Mason.
 Ziggy later confronts them after seeing them together and punches Brody.
 Brody notices Ziggy spending time with Dean Thompson (Patrick O'Connor) and tells him to stay out his and Ziggy's marriage, but Ziggy tells Brody to back off.

 Brody asks Simone to move in with him, but they are rejected for a lease due to Brody's drug addiction.
 Simone moves into the cottage that Brody shared with Ziggy, which angers his siblings.
 Brody and Simone plan to leave Summer Bay together and Brody puts Salt up for sale, while Simone finds a new job.
 At Raffy's 16th birthday party, Coco returns from Queensland and confronts Brody for cheating on her sister.
 When Coco continues to insult Simone, Brody tells her that she should be mad at him, not Simone, and Coco tells him and Simone that they do not deserve happiness.
 Simone decides to leave the Bay without Brody when he has doubts about selling Salt.
 Brody and Ziggy finalise their divorce, and Brody gives her their wedding photo album.
 Brody and Simone sell Salt and move to Yarra Valley together.
-Two years later, Brody and Simone call Tori and Justin to let them know that they are expecting their first child.